 Ashwagandha Powder Benefits & Side Effects

-It is a shrub with yellow flowers and a red fruit, its extract is typically obtained from the berries or roots to the plant.
-Ashwagandha is as Sanskrit word that translates to “smell of horse,” and is rightly to some extent.
+It is a shrub with yellow flowers and red fruit, its extract is typically obtained from the berries or roots to the plant.
+Ashwagandha is a Sanskrit word that translates to “smell of horse,” and is right to some extent.
 Traditionally, it is believed that a person who consumes this herbal remedy will gain horse-like energy and strength.